 He Waka Eke Noa is a co-designed Kaupapa Māori project that is driven by Iwi and Māori social service provider aspirations to investigate the role of cultural frameworks in strengthening family and sexual violence prevention and intervention policies, practices and programmes.

-It is a collaborative approach with a range of Māori organisations that have met with Te Kotahi Research Institute over the past two years.
+It is a collaborative approach with a range of Māori organisations.
 We are seeking to make impact throughout the research process rather than operate on a notion that impact is achieved only on completion.

 As such, the team will be actively engaging with key agencies and organisations and Whānau Ora collectives.